-Your special Christmas gift will give children and the early childhood teachers and educators who work with (and worry about) these children the chance to create a different future for these most vulnerable children.
+Your special gift will give children and the early childhood teachers and educators who work with (and worry about) these children the chance to create a different future for these most vulnerable children.

 NB: For privacy reasons we have changed the name and details of the child referred to in this story.
 But all these situations did and continue to happen.
 Please donate today if you can help traumatised children recover.